-Lulo or naranjilla (Solanum quitoense) is a fruit with commercial potential for food processing in Colombia.
-It is attacked by a disease known as machorreo, the causal agent of which has yet to be determined.
-The disease is a serious constraint to lulo production in the country, with reports of production having been reduced by as much as 80%.
-The disease characteristically stunts the plant and causes floral abortion.
-The objective of this study is to detect presence of phytoplasmas in lulo attacked by machorreo.
+Lulo or naranjilla (Solanum quitoense) (Figure 1) is a fruit with commercial potential for food processing in Colombia.
+It is attacked by a disease known as machorreo, which causal agent has to be determined.
+The disease is a serious constraint to lulo production in the country, generates losses of up to 80% group-specific (16Sr III) primer pair.